 Pony Gang Youth Camp is not a competitive-oriented camp.
 Aside from hosting horse camps, we have a fully operating equestrian riding stable and host horse rescue and training facility.
-Another words, we do not close camp at the end of the summer as we use the ranch facilities for other equestrian activities.
+Another words, we do not close camp at the end of the summer as we use the farm facilities for other equestrian activities.
 Our horse camp offers children to learn as much as possible about horsemanship and horse ground work.
 We want prepare campers to become well-functioning horse people who can not only say that they are able to ride a well-trained horse, but also handle emergencies that do arise during horse ownership.

 What is the level of supervision while my child is at summer camp?

 Trips & Activities: During trips, activities and horseback riding, Pony Gang Youth Camp supervises with three staff members the group of 10-15 campers.
 During a casual riding day, the counselors are responsible for assisting the campers to catch horses out of pastures, supervise in tacking up & saddling, and to supervise barn chores.
 During mealtimes, everyone gathers at the break area where all camp staff is present.
 The Overnight camp girls are also supervised in the evenings as they are getting ready for bed.